aibota1016/DS-Assignment/README.md

 Notes:
 - All simulations should have a 2D ArrrayList that stores the path of all vehicles.

+Overall Updates:
+- Removed the N type parameter for all classes because it is unused.

 Some explanations for the graph class:
 1. calculateDistance(T src, T dest) method is used to calculate distance between 2 points/vertices - hence, it is the **weight of the edge** between 2 points.
 - note: i changed up the name of this method from previous